-At Lyonsdown the Lower School consists of the EFYS and Years 1 and 2, in which boys and girls work alongside one another in a caring and nurturing environment.
+At Lyonsdown the Lower School consists of the EYFS and Years 1 and 2, in which girls work in a caring and nurturing environment.
 The small classes in each group and the support of teaching assistants throughout the Lower School ensure that there is a favourable adult pupil ratio.
 In this part of the school, after the Pre-Reception year is completed, there are parallel classes in each year group up to Year 2.
 At the end of each year the children are carefully reallocated into new classes as they progress through the Lower School.

 During their time in the EYFS, the experienced and caring staff appreciate that every child is unique, and in so doing, they ensure that engaging experiences and activities are matched to the specific needs of each child in a stimulating environment.